Summer School of Forensic Psychology

 60 hours

-• Actively participate in workshops and discussions
+• Active participation in workshops and discussions

-• Complete assigned tasks during the program
+• Completion of assigned tasks during the program

-• Certificate of completion
+• Certificate of successful completion of the Summer School of Forensic Psychology

 • Coffee breaks during all teaching days

-• Lunch provided every day
+• Lunch every day during the program

 • Accommodation